top of page

 and whimsical paintings by Victor Grasso paired with sculptures of bronze, paper, and found objects that depict wild interpretations of animal and human subjects.
 Victor Grasso’s paintings explore the classic "coming of age" story featuring archetypical characters while sculptures created by Julia LevitinaMichael Quadland, Gary Weisman, and Treacy Ziegler infuse human qualities of mind and body into their animal subjects.

-Victor Grasso, The Jester, 2023.
-Oil on board, 20 x 16 inches.
+Victor Grasso, King Max, 2023.
+Oil on linen, 8 x 17.5 inches.
 Inquire for Price.

 Victor Grasso’s newest body of character-based work tells a classic "coming of age" story with a nod toward the Max character in Maurice Sendack’s popular children's book Where the Wild Things Are.